 If you are sending payment by post, please enclose the tear-off slip from your invoice.
 We cannot accept cheques drawn by third parties.
 If you have a credit or cheque acceptance account with Bonhams, you will be able to take your goods immediately providing the sum is within the agreed limit.
 (Customer Services will be able to tell you more about how to set up an acceptance account (link to bonhams.com/contacts).
 Otherwise, please leave at least eight working days for the cheque to clear before collecting your purchases.

 Payments can be made at the Cashier's Office, either during or after a auction.

 This will need to be confirmed with the issuing bank, prior to acceptance

 All transfers must state the relevant auction number, lot number and your bid / paddle number.
 If transferring from a foreign currency, the amount we receive must be the total due after currency conversion and the deduction of any bank charges.

 There is no additional charge for purchases made with these cards.
 Debit cards drawn on an overseas bank or deferred debit cards, however, will be subject to a 2% surcharge.

 Visa and Mastercard as well as the China Union card are accepted in all locations.
 The American salerooms also accept Amex.
-Please note there is a 2% surcharge on the total invoice value when payments are made using credit cards.
+Please note for all sales outside of the U.S., there is a 2% surcharge on the total invoice value when payments are made using credit cards.
 It is often a good idea to let your card provider know in advance that you intend to buy something.
 This can help cut down the time we need to seek authority when you come to pay.

 If you attend a auction in person and are successful in your bid, you are free to collect and remove your item there and then once payment has been made.
 If you are not able to do so you can arrange for storage and shipping either yourself or by using Bonhams specialist services.